What exactly does a graphic designer do every day?

 What's for lunch?
-Likely leftovers: Mongolian beef and roasted eggplant are two of my favorites.
+Likely leftovers: Falafels and stir-fried vegetables are two of my favorites.
 Otherwise, I'll cook a pot of rice with chicken curry and naan.
 Whatever I eat, I aim for all my food groups and a lot of water to help me focus when I get back into my work.

 For the remainder of my lunch break, I stay away from computer screens because I know the juxtaposition will freshen my ideas (and help avoid eye strain).
 I like to watercolor, read books, and take walks outside.